Ohio State offense falls flat in blowout loss to Clemson

 A false start penalty moved the Buckeyes back 5 yards.
 J.T.
 Barrett threw incomplete.
 Barrett lost 2 yards.
 Barrett was sacked for a 10-yard loss.
 And, finally, on fourth down, Vance Smith intercepted a desperation pass and returned it the length of the field to set up the final Clemson touchdown.

-Overall, Clemson gained 470 yards to Ohio State’s 208, an ugly performance that left the Buckeyes’ fans, who vastly outnumbered their Tigers counterparts in the crowd of 71,279, in stunned silence after they were so boisterous at the start.
+Overall, Clemson gained 470 yards to Ohio State’s 208.
+The Buckeyes had a season-low seven first downs in an ugly performance that left the Buckeyes’ fans, who vastly outnumbered their Tigers counterparts in the crowd of 71,279, in stunned silence after they were so boisterous at the start.

-And Barrett’s failed miserably in his effort to finally earn a national title as a starting quarterback.
+And Barrett’s failed miserably in his effort to finally earn a national title as a starting quarterback in another late-season example of Ohio State passing woes .

 Barrett was the Ohio State quarterback throughout the 2014 regular season but was injured in the finale.
 Cardale Jones took over and led the Buckeyes to three victories and the national championship.